Bernard van Orley: Apprenticeship

 Bernard van Orley received his knowledge of the Renaissance style from engravings and the Raphael Cartoons for tapestries of scenes from the Acts of the Apostles that were present in Brussels between 1516 and 1520; they are now in London.
 They were made to be woven into tapestries for Pope Leo X by Pieter van Aalst.

 Paintings

 One of his earliest signed works dates from 1512: the "Triptych of the Carpenters and Masons Corporation of Brussels", also called the Apostle Altar.
 The central panel is in the Kunsthistorisches Museum in Vienna, and the side panels in the Royal Museums of Fine Arts of Belgium, Brussels.
 It recounts the lives of two apostles Thomas and Matthew.
-It was originally commissioned for a chapel in the Our Blessed Lady of Zavel Church in Brussels.
+It was originally commissioned for a chapel in the Church of Our Lady of Victories at the Sablon in Brussels.

 In his early works he continued the traditions of Jan van Eyck, Rogier van der Weyden and their followers, but then he gradually began integrating the Italianate motifs of the Renaissance, representing figure types and the spatial relationship such as found in the works of Raphael.

+Around 1514–1515, he painted The Martyrdom of Saint John the Baptist, part of an altarpiece for the Benedictine abbey church of Marchiennes, likely commissioned by its abbot, Jacques Coëne.
+The panel painting depicts the beheading of John the Baptist, with Salome dancing at the Feast of Herod in the background.
+It is now on display at the Metropolitan Museum of Art in New York City.